tejas2292/MPI-on-Cluster/README.md

 not square.
 Files are used as input and output in the parallel solution that was built.
 The output product matrix is written in file "outfile" once the input has been read from file "infile."
 The algorithm uses the following work division technique when given p processing units and the input matrices A:m x n and B: n x l

-## Access Master SSH using PUTTY

-1. "ccassignment.ppk" file has been provided with the source code.
-2. Use Hostname : ubuntu@107.21.44.197
-3. Port : 22
-4. Select the ppk file in connection->auth->credentials
-5. Open the session.

 ## Project structure

-* source/
+- source/
-    * matrixAdditionS.c  -> *Sequential algorithm Addition*
+  - matrixAdditionS.c -> _Sequential algorithm Addition_
-    * matrixAdditionP.c  -> *Parallel algorithm Addition*
+  - matrixAdditionP.c -> _Parallel algorithm Addition_
-    * matrixMultiplicationS.c  -> *Sequential algorithm Multiplication*
+  - matrixMultiplicationS.c -> _Sequential algorithm Multiplication_
-    * matrixMultiplicationP.c  -> *Parallel algorithm Multiplication*
+  - matrixMultiplicationP.c -> _Parallel algorithm Multiplication_
-    * matrixOps.c -> *Matrix operations for creation, write and read*
+  - matrixOps.c -> _Matrix operations for creation, write and read_
-    * matrixOps.h -> *Header file to include in source codes*
+  - matrixOps.h -> _Header file to include in source codes_
-    * writeMatrix.c -> *Writes input matrices A and B into the file "test/infile"*
+  - writeMatrix.c -> _Writes input matrices A and B into the file "test/infile"_
-* test/ -> *Automatically generated folder at first writeMatrix execution*
+- test/ -> _Automatically generated folder at first writeMatrix execution_

 ## Getting Started